-Attention to bill-paying and credit utilization, plus cash, can get it done
+Attention to bill-paying, credit utilization — plus enough cash to whittle down debt — can get it done

 Dear Speaking of Credit,

 I am looking to buy a home within the next half year.
 But, I have an open collection account ($3,420) on my report, from a debt for dental work.
 I have payment history and utilization is currently around 32 percent.
 Credit score is 692 FICO 8 for both Experian and TransUnion.
 My goal is to reach 720.
 My question is I would like to resolve the collection account.
 But I have heard about if you begin negotiating with a collection agency, the account can start “re-aging.”
 Any suggestions on how to move forward would be very appreciated.
 Thank you — Michael

 Raising your credit scores from 692 to 720 and resolving a $3,420 collection within the next six months poses a formidable challenge — but it’s doable!
 Just be prepared to make some major credit card balance pay-downs to reduce your utilization ratio, and be ready to pay that collection, either in full or by settling with the agency for less than the full amount.